sylefeb/Silice/projects/kbfcrabe/README.md

 previous pixels values and applying a small change to them.
 Roughly: we move up, dim and randomly offset previous pixels to create the flame effect.
 Thus we'll be using a good chunk of BRAM to store the framebuffer (the OrangeCrag ECP5 25F has plenty).
-This will be stored into the CPU RAM.
+This will be stored within the CPU RAM.

 While we update the framebuffer each frame, we also want to send its content towards the LCD screen.
-Things become interesting here.
+Things become more challenging here.
 The LCD driver uses the SPI protocol.
 With a [simple SPI controller](../common/spi.ice), it will take roughly 16 cycles to send a single byte to the LCD.
 We have to send three (RGB) per pixel.
 So just that, at full frame, means at best `320*240*16*3` cycles per frame.
 Assuming a design running at a good 100MHz, that's ~34 milliseconds